Aryansingh-B/customer-churn-prediction/README.md

 ## 🚀 Problem Statement

-Customer churn is one of the most critical challenges in telecom and subscription-based businesses.
-Losing a customer is 5–10x more expensive than retaining one.
-This project builds a machine learning system to **predict churn before it happens**, enabling businesses to take proactive retention actions.
+Customer churn is a major challenge for telecom and subscription-based businesses.
+This project aims to predict whether a customer is likely to churn, enabling companies to take proactive retention actions.

 ---